jmagman/flutter-wiki/Flutter-build-release-channels.md

 The current tip-of-tree, absolute latest cutting edge build.
 Usually functional, though sometimes we accidentally break things.

 ### dev
-Please note - Dev channel has been retired.
+Please note - dev channel has been retired.
 Refer to this [blog](https://medium.com/flutter/whats-new-in-flutter-2-8-d085b763d181) for more information.
 The latest fully-tested build.
 Usually functional, but see [[Bad Builds]] for a list of known "bad" dev builds.
 We continually try to roll `master` to `dev`.
 Doing so involves running many more tests than those that we run during `master` development, which is why this is not actually the same to `master`.

 dev releases will be tagged with the following schema: